The “Say Yes” Advent Calendar

 - Reconnect with an old friend.

-- Send a word of encouragement or appreciation to a random person in the contact list of your cell phone.
+- Send a word of encouragement or appreciation to someone in the contact list of your cell phone.

 - Make time for a holiday tour of homes even if it’s a virtual one.

 Use a single hole punch for a simple way to hang each tag.